Kieron Edwards, a beaten presidential candidate at last Sunday's T&T Super League AGM and Election of Officers, is calling for fresh elections soon.

 National Super League

-Hail Prison Service FC, the new champions of the Terminix T&T Super League.
+Prison officer Lee Davis is the new president of the T&T Super League (TTSL).